-Being able to see things clearly and effectively at night is a hobby for some people, and a necessity for others.
+Being able to see things clearly and effectively at night is a hobby for some people and a necessity for others.
 Regardless of whether or not you are using night vision binoculars for fun or for work, it can be handy to know more about them.
-Unlike regular monoculars or binoculars, the night vision variety incorporate different technology, and as a result will be differently priced.
+Unlike regular monoculars or binoculars, the night vision variety incorporates different technology, and as a result will be differently priced.
 Below are a few things you should consider when choosing a pair of night vision binoculars or monoculars.
-We’ve also listed our Top 5 Night Vision Monoculars and Binoculars.
+We’ve also listed our Top 3 Night Vision Monoculars and Binoculars.

 Consider the Environment You Will Be In

-The environment you will be in, along with the purpose for your night time viewing will be central to the kind of night vision binoculars or monoculars that will work best for you.
+The environment you will be in, along with the purpose of your night time viewing will be central to the kind of night vision binoculars or monoculars that will work best for you.
 The first thing to consider is distance.
 Different binoculars have different distances.
 If you are planning on only seeing things a close distance away, then there is no need to spend extra money on gear that can see further.
-In addition, consider the weather.
-The weather may effect light levels and visibility, making some night vision binoculars and monoculars more efficient than others.
+Also, consider the weather.
+The weather may affect light levels and visibility, making some night vision binoculars and monoculars more efficient than others.
 That is why you should always consider your climate.

 Review the Gain of your Night Vision Binoculars or Monoculars